FEISystems/ms-macwis-prototype/README.md

 #   III.
 Team Structure
 ##  A.	Composition
 During the planning stage – Sprint 0, we analyzed the RFP requirements and identified the roles and skillsets needed to complete the prototype.
 We assembled a multi-disciplinary team based on the requirements of the project and Agile methodology, as described below.
 The team worked as a single unit with daily stand-up meetings, frequent touchpoints, and demos.
-The overall project team was divided into the following functional teams to seamlessly perform like functions and responsibilities:
+The overall project team worked seamlessly to perform the following functions and responsibilities:

-1.	**Leadership, Product Definition, and Requirements Team –** This team consisted of the Product Owner (PO) (Labor Category: Product Manager), Scrum Master (Labor Category: Delivery Manager), Agile Coach, Business Analyst, and Technical Writer.
-As the leader of the team, the PO was responsible for defining the scope, prioritizing the work items, and ensuring completeness of the work items.
-The Scrum Master fostered an Agile team environment by demonstrating Scrum tools and techniques.
+1.	**Leadership, Product Definition, and Requirements –** As the leader of the team, the Product Owner (PO) (Labor Category: Product Manager) was responsible for defining the scope, prioritizing the work items, and ensuring completeness of the work items.
+The Scrum Master (Labor Category: Delivery Manager) fostered an Agile team environment by demonstrating Scrum tools and techniques.
 The Delivery Manager facilitated the development process by removing any impediments identified by the team members and asking each member what they completed yesterday and what they will perform today.
+The Business Analyst wrote all user stories and acceptance criteria.
-2.	**Visual and Frontend Development Team –** This team consisted of the Technical Architect, Visual Designer, Interaction Designers, and Frontend Web Developers, and was responsible for designing the entire user experience, information architecture, journey maps, wireframes, and style guides.
-This team worked closely with the PO and the rest of the Requirements Team, and the Backend Development Team to ensure working end-to-end functionality that is robust and satisfies the product requirements.
+2.	**Visual and Frontend Development –** The Technical Architect, Visual Designer, Interaction Designers, and Frontend Web Developers were responsible for designing the entire user experience, information architecture, journey maps, wireframes, and style guides, as well as ensure working end-to-end functionality is robust and satisfies the product requirements.
-3.	**Backend Development Team –** This team consisted of Backend Web Developers that performed database design (including augmenting the sample data provided by the State), created the search functions, and other ancillary functions (e.g., showing provider details), and printing results.
-This team also worked closely with the Requirements Team and the Visual and Frontend Team to ensure a working end-to-end functionality that is robust and satisfies the product requirements.
+3.	**Backend Development  –** The Backend Development includes database design (such as augmenting the sample data provided by the State), implementation of the search functions, and other ancillary functions (e.g., showing provider details), and printing results.

 The FEi team collaborated daily, using the Kanban board (see the screenshot below), to assess progress and assign work items.
 The Continuous Integration (CI) process established also helped with team interaction and with team (and work) integration, so that issues were resolved in a timely manner.